ga('create', 'UA-85088576-1', 'auto');

 - it makes us mindful by bringing us in to the moment

-- it makes us positively reflect by allowing us to recall our achievements
+- we are able to more positively reflect by allowing us to recall our achievements

-- it makes us slow down by creating a reason to have some time out, and
+- it helps us slow down by creating a reason to have some time out, and

-- it allows us to gather perspective by promoting our sense of context
+- we gather perspective by promoting our sense of context

 In essence, it boosts happiness and is an excellent de-stressor.
 Both Laurentine and I have a journal which we complete at the end of the day, listing three things we are grateful for.
 It’s a peaceful way to remind ourselves how great life is, and the perfect precursor to sleep.

 Instead of feeling helpless when stressed and getting stuck in a state of over analysis and agitation, take control by choosing one action that will positively move you forward.
 This can immediately help counteract that feeling of drowning and drag you out of the ‘stress pit’ (no-one wants to dwell there).